nicolaj1029/rail_app/docs/ai-extraction.md

 - Enable the LLM extractor by setting the following environment variables (e.g., in `config/app_local.php` via `env()` or in your shell):

 Environment variables
-- LLM_PROVIDER: one of `openai` or `azure`.
+- LLM_PROVIDER: one of `openai`, `azure`, or `groq`.
 If unset/disabled, the LLM won’t be called.
 - OPENAI_API_KEY: your API key (OpenAI or Azure OpenAI)
 - OPENAI_BASE_URL:
   - For OpenAI: https://api.openai.com/v1
   - For Azure OpenAI: https://<your-resource>.openai.azure.com
+  - For Groq (OpenAI-compatible): https://api.groq.com (normalized to /openai/v1 automatically)
 - OPENAI_MODEL:
   - OpenAI: e.g., gpt-4o-mini
   - Azure OpenAI: the Deployment name you created (not the base model name)
+  - Groq: e.g., llama-3.1-70b-versatile, mixtral-8x7b-32768
 - OPENAI_API_VERSION (Azure only): e.g., 2024-08-01-preview
 - LLM_TIMEOUT_SECONDS (optional): default 15
+ - USE_LLM_STRUCTURING (optional): set to 1 to let an LLM structure journey segments when the parser finds none.
+ - LLM_VERIFY_SEGMENTS (optional): set to 1 to also verify/augment segments even when some were found (or pass ?segments_verify=1 in the URL for a one-off run on TRIN 3).

 Windows PowerShell examples
 ```powershell